fmm-wiki/fmm-wiki.github.io/docs/tutorial/work-with-osm-data.md

 ---
-title: Work with OSM data
+title: OSM data
 nav_order: 4
 parent: Tutorial
 ---

-# Work with OSM data
+# OSM data

 Currently fmm only support network stored in ESRI shapefile.
 To work on OpenStreetMap data, the OSM file needs to be converted into a routable shapefile.